D F Dillon Foundation

 Since this foundation does not accept unsolicited applications, the key factors for receiving funding are:

-Pre-existing Relationships: The foundation works exclusively with organizations already known to the trustees.
-Based on recent grants, organizations with existing relationships include:
+Pre-existing Relationships: The foundation works exclusively with organisations already known to the trustees.
+Based on recent grants, organisations with existing relationships include:

-• University of Nebraska Foundation (received multiple grants totaling $2 million in 2023)
+• University of Nebraska Foundation (received multiple grants totalling $2 million in 2023)

 • Southeast Community College Foundation ($300,000)